About Business MBA

 - Provide sufficient competence for making positive contributions to one of the functional areas of a business firm through changing technology within the business context.

-Students interested in applying should visit Eagle Online to begin an application.
+Students interested in applying should visit the Tennessee Tech Graduate Admissions website to begin an application.

 The MBA program at Tennessee Tech University includes a practical and an interactive student learning approach.
 The interactive teaching methods encompass cases, competitive computer simulation, field research, experimentation, applied problem solving, team building exercises, cross-functional activities, scenario planning, business mentoring, workshops, field trips, role playing, primary data collection, feasibility projects, and/or consulting assignments.
 All of this is designed to make your employees better equipped for the workplace.
 Enriching the knowledge of employees through education and real-world practice will allow them to be more effective in any company.